travelgateX/documentation-site/content/insights-x/datasets/dataset-content/insights/dataset-reference-insights.md

 * Monthly (aggregation stored in the first day of the month)

-Descriptions of each table and their correspondent fields are found below:
+Descriptions of each table and their correspondent fields can be found below:

 ## insights\_(daily|weekly|monthly)\_(buyer|seller)
-This table contains info from searches, quotes, bookings and revenue aggregated per buyer, seller, search date, check in date, nights, market, number of rooms, quantity of paxes and hotel by day|week|month.
+This table contains data from searches, quotes, bookings and revenue aggregated per buyer, seller, search date, check in date, nights, market, number of rooms, quantity of paxes and hotel by day|week|month.

 __fields__